 In the last few years, Live History India’s teams have travelled the length and breadth of India, at least twice over, to research and document the country’s rich and varied heritage, and what an eye-opener it has been.
 Our visits have underlined what we already know – that problems on-ground are fundamental, such as crumbling monuments and the absence of even basic tourist amenities – but they have also underscored the untapped wealth we are sitting on.

-As India and the world mark ‘World Tourism Day’, here’s a look at just four of the thousands of sites that are crying for attention and which also highlight a missed opportunity for India’s tourism industry.
+Here’s a look at just four of the thousands of sites that are crying for attention and which also highlight a missed opportunity for India’s tourism industry.

 Raverkhedi – Time For a New Beginning